Lock the door to your info

 - Be careful in creating passwords.
 Don’t ever use the same password, especially for financial accounts.
 Length is your friend.
 Use phrases without names or numbers that can be traced to you, like I like to drive fast cars.

 - Shop with a credit card.
 Credit cards have protections against fraudulent charges so that you aren’t responsible to pay for them.
-Debit cards don’t have the same protections, so you will often have to pay for fraudulent charges.
+Debit cards sometimes don't have the same protections, and you may have to pay for fraudulent charges.
 Talk to your bank or credit union for specific details related to your debit card.

 - Be cautious about public Wi-Fi.
 While you are sitting at a coffeehouse, don’t visit your online financial accounts or use your debit or credit card to buy something online.